Why Does My Family Blame Me for Everything?

 emotionally distant

-Although these reactions look different, they often arise from the same experience: Feeling unfairly blamed and unseen.
+Although these reactions look different, they often arise from the same experience: feeling unfairly blamed and unseen.
 Over time, blame can become less about individual events and more about a role that develops within the family.

 The Scapegoat Dynamic